Can You Convert a Gas Dryer to Electric? Reasons, Differences, & FAQ

 The question of whether a gas dryer can be converted into an electric dryer has become common among homeowners.
 As odd as it may sound, some people prefer switching to electric appliances.
 If you are one of them, this article has a fulfilling answer for you.
+It is possible, but there are some caveats.

 In the sections that follow, we expand on the differences in the physical and operational structures of both gas and electric dryers to understand whether we can convert them or not.
 We also focus on the pros and cons of converting them to find out if it’s worth it.
 Keep reading to learn more.